 Like cancer, early detection of substance abuse provides a better prospect for long term recovery.
 By understanding the signs and symptoms of addiction, early detection is possible.

 San Antonio Recovery Center in San Antonio, Texas (TX) is the leading alcohol & drug rehab program in Texas.
-We specialize in providing individualized care for young adults all the way to seniors.
-We accept in-network benefits so we are quite affordable.
+We specialize in providing individualized care for young adults to seniors.
+We accept in-network benefits, so we are quite affordable.
+Call us today at 866.957.7885.